LivingNaturally/security-policy-templates/README.md

 The result files are put in `./docs` (Markdown) `./site` (HTML) `/site/pdf/document.pdf` (PDF) `site/docx/policies.docx` (DOCX).

 Upload using the `FTP-UploadDirectory` PowerShell script.
-Password is in AnyPassword Pro (BlueHost -> ftp_polices)
+Password is in BitWarden (BlueHost -> ftp_polices)

 **IMPORTANT:** To edit the policies and procedures, use the template files in `./templates` and re-run the `psp build` command.
 Do _not_ edit the `./docs` and